Homeopathic Constitutional Types : Examining the Six Phenotypes

-The six genotypes which I have just completed examining in my recent blog series form the complete set of constitutional types which we find in people who are in a relative state of health.
+The six genotypes which I have just completed examining in my recent blog series, form the complete set of constitutional types which we find in people who are in a relative state of health.
 There are six additional constitutional types, called ‘phenotypes’, which may co-exist with a person’s natural constitution, and which represent the state of the most stable form of compensation possible in the face of their layers of disease and/or trauma.
-The genotype, being a state of relative health, expresses a set of characteristic responses to the environment and patterns of healthy thinking, feeling, and willing centring around a particular core theme or healthy state of mind.
+The genotype, being a state of relative health, expresses a set of characteristic responses to the environment and patterns of healthy thinking, feeling, and willing centering around a particular core theme or healthy state of mind.
 The phenotype, in contrast, also represents a certain set of characteristic personality responses and behaviours, but based on cumulative constraints or limitations to the core state of health.
 It is a pattern of compensation which has become chronic, and will continue even after the original conflict or trauma situations have passed.
 The role of medicine within Heilkunst is key to unlocking such deeply engendered disease states.

 With the six genotypes, one of the characteristic distinctions we make is between the three IQ, or introverted types (Silicea, Lycopodium, Calcarea Carb), and three EQ, or extroverted types (Phosphorous, Pulsatilla, Sulphur).
 For the phenotypes, one of the key structural characteristics we are looking at is the differences between stasis neurosis and psycho neurosis.
 These are psychological terms which represent blockages to the natural flow of the person’s life energy based either on external factors of suppression (stasis neurosis), or internal factors of repression (psycho neurosis).